 Since the introduction in 2013 of measures targeting women, the number of women who are setting up their own businesses has grown year-on-year.

-In 2012, just eight out of 97 participating high potential start-ups were female-led (8%) which has increased to 28% in 2017, 25 of the 90 participating in the programme were female led.
+In 2012, just eight out of 97 participating high potential start-ups were female-led (8%) which has increased to 23.75% in 2020, when 19 of the 80 participating in the programme were female led.

 High Potential Start Up